 Report a security issue

-At SWIFT, the confidentiality, integrity and availability of our services are our top priorities.
+At Swift, our priority is the confidentiality, integrity and availability of our services.
 Our dedicated specialists work around-the-clock to optimise and secure our systems.

-Both SWIFT and its customers must remain constantly vigilant and proactive to counter the threats to our common security.
+But, alongside our continued efforts around security, the threat landscape evolves daily and there will always be new types of threats against which the community needs to safeguard.
+Both Swift and its customers must remain constantly vigilant and proactive to counter the threats to our common security.

 Have you discovered a vulnerability in our systems?
 Please help by reporting it to us so that we can improve the security of our systems together.

-We will only use your personal information in respect to the SWIFT Privacy Statement.
+We will only use your personal information in accordance with the Swift Privacy Statement.

 We recommend that you secure your email transmission by using the following public PGP key.